ceph/ceph/doc/radosgw/multisite.rst

 ==================================

-Beginning with Kraken, each Ceph Object Gateway can be configured to work in an active-active zone configuration, allowing for writes to non-master zones.
+Beginning with Kraken, each Ceph Object Gateway can be configured to work in an active-active zone mode.
+This makes it possible to write to non-master zones.

 The multi-site configuration is stored within a container called a "realm".
-The realm stores zonegroups, zones, and a time "period" with multiple epochs for tracking changes to the configuration.
-Beginning with Kraken, the ``ceph-radosgw`` daemons handle the synchronization, which eliminates the need for a separate synchronization agent.
-Additionally, the new approach to synchronization allows the Ceph Object Gateway to operate with an "active-active" configuration instead of "active-passive".
+The realm stores zonegroups, zones, and a time "period" with multiple epochs (which (the epochs) are used for tracking changes to the configuration).

+Beginning with Kraken, the ``ceph-radosgw`` daemons handle the synchronization of data across zones, which eliminates the need for a separate synchronization agent.
+This new approach to synchronization allows the Ceph Object Gateway to operate with an "active-active" configuration instead of with an "active-passive" configuration.

 Requirements and Assumptions
 ============================